 November 15, 2015

 November 15, 2014

 There are NO services at Maroon Lake, or in the backcountry near the Maroon Bells.
 There is a visitor center, restroom, and water fountain open in the summer where the busses unload.
 Be prepared before you go.
 Camping is only allowed at: Silver Bar, Silver Bell, or Silver Queen, and at designated sites around Crater Lake.
 Reservations are strongly encouraged through www.recreation.gov, reservations are not taken at the Welcome Station.

 Maroon Creek Road typically does not open until after Memorial Day.
 From mid-June to the beginning of October, the Maroon Bells can only be accessed by public bus between the hours of 8 AM and 5 PM.
-You can drive your own car before 8 AM and after 5 PM or if you have a child, age 2 and under, in a car seat (other exceptions apply).
-If you drive there is a $10 per vehicle fee at the Welcome Station.
+A parking reservation is required to visit the Maroon Bells regardless of the time of day.
+Parking reservations can be found online at aspenchamber.org.
 The Forest Service staffs the entrance Welcome Station from 7 AM to 7 PM.